Ouranosinc/cowbird/docs/components.rst

 having eventual undesired re-enabled `Magpie`_ permissions.
 The same would apply if we use ``write`` permissions in this last example.

-The permissions applied on the files/directories are only applied to ``others``, and the permissions on the ``user`` and on the ``group`` are not modified by the `GeoServer`_ handler.
-The user and group associated with the files will be the admin user/group (``root`` by default), while the user who will interact with the files, for example in `JupyterHub`, is a distinct user, hence why the permissions are applied to ``others``.
-This will also prevent the user from changing the permissions if he decides to interact with the terminal accessible via `JupyterLab`.
+The files/directories permissions are only applied to ``others`` (see :ref:`Components - Usage of 'others' permissions
+<components_others_permissions>` section for details).
-Note that, consequently, the concept of a `Magpie`_ group is not used on the file system for now.
-This means that if a permission is applied to a group in `Magpie`_, `Cowbird` will detect the permission change but will not do anything, since the group on the file system does not correspond to the groups found on `Magpie`_.
-Also, it would not make sense to update the file associated to a resource for all the users of a group, since the file is supposed to be associated to a single user anyway.
+If a permission is applied to a group in `Magpie`_, the `GeoServer`_ handler will detect the permission change but will not do anything since `Magpie`_ groups are different than the groups found on the file system.
+Also, it would not make sense to update the path associated to a resource for all the users of a group, since the path is supposed to be associated to a single user anyway.

 Note that even if group permission changes on `Magpie`_ are not handled by `Cowbird`, a group permission could still have an impact on permission resolution.
 For example, if a shapefile needs to allow a readable permission on `Magpie`_,